skye0814/EyecatcherPhotographyUI/README.md

 ```
 npx create-react-app eyecatcher-photography-ui --use-npm --template typescript
 ```
-To start the application, run:
+To start the application in the codespace, run:
 ```
 npm start --host=0.0.0.0 --public-host=$skye0814-crispy-space-waddle-qxwrrxpvx65295r4-3000.preview.app.github.dev
 ```

 ## Node modules required for this React app
+Since that node_modules folder was gitignored, these dependencies are not pushed to the repository.
+When you pulled changes to a new machine, they are not included.
+So run the below commands:
 ```
 npm install axios
+npm install react-scripts
 ```